garden-io/garden/docs/reference/module-types/exec.md

     # If the top level `local` directive is set to `true`, the command runs in the module source directory instead.
     command:

+    # The command to run to check the status of the task.
+    #
+    # If this is specified, it is run before the `command`.
+If the status command runs successfully and returns exit
+    # code of 0, the task is considered already complete and the `command` is not run.
+To indicate that the task is
+    # not complete, the status command should return a non-zero exit code.
+    #
+    # By default, the command is run inside the Garden build directory (under .garden/build/<module-name>).
+    # If the top level `local` directive is set to `true`, the command runs in the module source directory instead.
+    statusCommand:

     # Environment variables to set when running the command.
     env: {}